freedomofpress/securedrop-docs/docs/hardware.rst

   *Secure Viewing Station*.
 * an external hard drive for server backups.
 * a USB drive to store :ref:`backups of your Tails workstation drives <backup_workstations>`.
-* a network switch, if you use a firewall with fewer than four ports.
 * a security key for HOTP authentication, such as a YubiKey, if you want to use hardware-based two-factor authentication instead of a mobile app.
 * a USB drive with a physical write protection switch, or a USB write blocker,